 To install a new package run the following command:

-TIP: You can search for specific packages on the Platform using
+You can search for specific packages on the Platform using the state search

 If your project already has packages defined for a different package manager then odds are you will be able to import these to the Platform by running: